OpenVisualCloud/Media-Communications-Mesh/ffmpeg-plugin/README.md

 ### Build flow

-1. Clone the FFmpeg repository (Release 7.0 by default) and apply FFmpeg patches
+1. Clone the FFmpeg repository (Release 7.0 by default) and apply patches

    ```bash
    ./clone-and-patch-ffmpeg.sh